Components of an Alternative Breaks

-Alternative Breaks are service-learning experiences supporting alongside the community to seek a more equitable and inclusive society.
-Alternative Breaks are designed to heighten participants’ awareness of critical social issues, enhance their individual growth, and prepare them for lifelong social action.
+Alternative Breaks are service-learning experiences supporting alongside the community.
+Alternative Breaks are designed to heighten participants’ awareness of social topics, enhance their individual growth, and prepare them for lifelong community collaborators.

-Community Outreach uses the following Nine Components from our national partner organization, Break Away, to create high-quality, consistent, and meaningful experiences for all of our participants:
+Community Outreach uses the some of the framework from our past national partner organization, Break Away, to create high-quality, consistent, and meaningful experiences for all of our participants:

 Direct Engagement: Programs should develop projects identified by community assets and needs and in conjunction with community partners.